-Financial Times Ranks MGEM Among Top 50 Management Programs Globally
+Financial Times Ranks Global Entrepreneurship Management Among Top 50 Management Programs Globally in 2018

-USF's School of Management has proudly been recognized for a host of cutting-edge graduate programs.
-This year, it is with great excitement that the Master in Global Entrepreneurial Management (MGEM) has been ranked among the world's top 50 management programs by the Financial Times.
-This is the third consecutive year that the Financial Times has ranked MGEM among the world's top management programs, and our #43 placement this year is our highest ranking yet.
+The USF School of Management has proudly been recognized for a host of cutting-edge graduate programs.
+This Fall 2018 it is with great excitement that the Master in Global Entrepreneurial Management (MGEM) has been ranked among the world's top 50 management programs by the Financial Times, with a #44 placement.
+This is the third consecutive year that the Financial Times has ranked MGEM among the world's top management programs.

 Assistant Professor and MGEM USF Program Director Gleb Nikitenko believes that the ranking is the result of the program's innovative design and impactful instruction, especially within the real-world, practice-oriented projects.